Self-hosted mocks

 - name: insomnia-mock

-image: ghcr.io/kong/insomnia-mockbin:master
+image: ghcr.io/kong/insomnia-mockbin-self-hosted:latest

 ports: